larry-athey/boilermaker/Instructions/Usage-Tips.md

 Keep in mind that you have a lot of suspended solids in brewing and fermentation.
 A PID controller may quickly work up to 100% power depending on the current and target temperatures.
 This will almost always result in scorching.
 It's recommended that you first warm up your mash/wort in **Constant Power** mode at a low power and then switch to **Brewing/Fermentation** mode once you are somewhat close to the target temperature.

 The placement of your temperature sensor also makes a major difference, mid-height of the boiler vessel is the best location.
+Too close to the bottom and the system will think that it's up to temperature before anything above it is.
+Too close to the top and you will likely end up scorching stuff at the bottom.
+Circulation pumps or motorized mixing paddles are an absolute necessity when you have a lot of solids.

 _**PRO TIP:** PID controllers with boilers work best if you start them when the contents are already close to the target temperature._